News from our work

 Kenyan health station in Enkoireroi with solar refrigerator

-Kasale Salepo has been a nurse for a year at the Enkoireroi health station, about 70 kilometers southwest of the capital Nairobi.
+Kasale Salepo has been a nurse at the Enkoireroi health station, around 70 kilometers southwest of the capital Nairobi, for a year.
 Since two weeks the station has a solar refrigerator, installed by the Solar Energy Foundation in Kenya.
 Kasale proudly shows us the vaccines that he can now store on site and with which he can reliably supply the population of the lonely Maasai region.

 The Solar Energy Foundation has also installed solar light so that the treatment of the sick and pregnant women no longer has to be done in candlelight.
 Enkoireroi is one of more than 200 health stations worldwide that we have equipped with solar energy thanks to the support of donors.